latte-soft/datamodelpatch/README.md

 # DataModelPatch

-Accurate decompilation of the Roblox Player's distribution of DataModelPatch.rbxm (Release v628), including the universal `LuaApp`
+Accurate decompilation of the Roblox Player's distribution of DataModelPatch.rbxm, including the universal `LuaApp`

 > [!WARNING]
 > This is a WIP decompilation; it is not quite yet ready for re-compilation.

+### Goal

+The goal of this decompilation is to achieve correct re-compilation of `LuaApp` and similar files.
+The core scripts are updated to upstream every 1-2 weeks aside from decompiler bug fixes.

 ### Credits

 * [reggie](https://github.com/regginator) - `rbxm2fs` dumper ([`luauc/PatchRoot/`](luauc/PatchRoot) output)
 * [TheGreatSageEqualToHeaven](https://github.com/TheGreatSageEqualToHeaven) - Outputting decompiled source code from bytecode output ([`src/PatchRoot/`](src/PatchRoot))
 * Of course, the [Oracle](https://discord.gg/prHW9TA4QW) decompiler for decompilation of Luauc bytecode 🙂

+## 🤝 Contributing

+- Contributions to fix buggy code because of decompiler bugs are accepted.
+- Contributions to make `RobloxScript`-exclusive work on `LocalScript` permissions are also accepted.
+- Other contributions can be reviewed to see if they are eligible to merge.

 ## 🚫 Problems